Trips & Multi-Leg Flying

 Trip Payouts

 Each leg pays based on its own charter value, governed by your pilot status the same way single charters are.
-Trip total is the sum of leg values plus a small trip premium (15-25%) baked into each leg — clients pay a slight premium for booking the whole journey through one operator.
+Client legs carry a small trip premium (15-25%) baked into the value — clients pay a slight premium for booking the whole journey through one operator.

 Trip totals show in the Trips tab so you can see expected revenue at a glance.